Avon Track and Field League

 • Yate - Green vest with yellow vertical stripe.

-• Numbers must be worn front and back except for the Jumps events where one number must be worn.
-Team numbers are to be supplied by teams and must be Stacy size and not "home-made".
-Numbers must be from the defined range of numbers for the club for all age groups.
+• Numbers must be worn front and back, except for the field events when one bib number must be displayed.
+Team numbers are to be supplied by clubs and must be Stacy size and not "home-made".
+Numbers must be from the defined range of numbers for the club for all age groups and as allocated on the league athlete roster for that club.

 • The make up of races is at the discretion of the track officials.
 All events up to and including 400m can be seeded to grade the races in order of performance.
 Lane draws will no longer be operated, but preferential treatment in seeding athletes in certain lanes should be avoided at all times.